Centre for Animal Welfare

 - Dr Robert Gray, Lecturer in Environmental History

-- Prof. Neil Messer, Professor of Theology
+- Prof. Neil Messer, Professor of Theology, an expert in the relationship between science and theology

 - Dr Thomas Nørgaard, Senior Lecturer in Liberal Arts